bbgdzxng1/interlace-detection-test-patterns/README.md

 - Files are first generated as MPEG2-TS and remuxed to MKV.
 MPEG-TS is a more "broadcast" format, but MKV is included to mimic the output produced from a MakeMKV DVD rip.

 ### DGPulldown
-- This script uses DGPulldown 1.0.11 by Donald A. Graft & others to generate the soft telecine test pattern.
+- This script uses DGPulldown 1.0.11 by Donald A. Graft _et al_ to generate the soft telecine test pattern.
 - Caveat: The dgpulldown 1.0.11-L (Linux/macOS) port has some build quirks on compilation on macOS.
 - dgpulldown generates a 3:2 pulldown pattern producing the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify alternate [ 23 | 32 | 2332 ] pulldown patterns.
-Caveat: The pulldown pattern may also depend on the version of dgpulldown.

 #### TODO